 If you own a condo, certain areas of the property are typically covered by the HOA insurance policy, but how much?
 The interior of your home (from the walls in, including drywall and appliances) and your personal possessions are covered.
 If someone is injured in your private area, the HOA insurance policy won’t cover it.
 Every condominium insurance policy varies in what is covered, what it will payout on, and what restrictions are part of the policy.
-You don’t have time to read the small print, but at Reese Insurance Group in McHenry, Illinois, we do.
+You don’t have time to read the small print, but at Reese Insurance Group in Illinois and Wisconsin, we do.
 Our local team works to find the best coverage at the lowest rates from a range of providers.

 Some of the types of condominium insurance that should be in place include coverage for alterations, appliances, fixtures, and any other structures unique to your unit, as well as the property for which the association agreement holds you responsible.
 Your condo should be protected against losses associated with fire, smoke damage, storm damage (wind, rain, ice, snow, hail, etc.), as well as theft, vandalism, or mischief.